dynamsoft-docs/capture-vision-docs/architecture/image-processing/index.md

 1. An incomplete task can be a halfway task which means it starts from step two or even step three and consists of only two or even just one section.
 Read more about [StartSection](../../parameters/reference/start-section.md).
 2. An incomplete task can be a premature task which means it ends early and doesn't produce the final results.
 Unlike a halfway task which must start at the beginning of a section, a premature task can end at any stage of a section.
 Read more about [TerminateSetting](../../parameters/reference/terminate-settings.md).

-## Divisible Section
+## Divide Section into Stages

-Each of the 7 sections mentioned in [Divisible Task](#divisible-section) can be further divided into many stages as shown below:
+Each of the 7 sections mentioned in ["Divide Task into Sections"](#divide-task-into-sections) can be further divided into many stages as shown below:

 > Stages shared by Barcode Localization, Text-line Localization and Document Detection are put together for the pseudo type "Shared Partial Section".
 Read more on [Shared Detection](shared-detection.md)